Sport Áncash: First Segunda Division Era

 For the 2010 season the club finished 2nd in its first year in the Peruvian Segunda División behind Cobresol.
 José Mallqui was joined by Reynaldo Huayaney in an effort to control the massive amount of debt that the club carried over from its bad year in the Torneo Descentralizado.
 During the 2011 and 2012 seasons the club had two great years tainted by debt which saw it lose 12 points and 4 points respectively at the end of the tournament which brought it down from 2nd to 4th place during both tournaments.
 In 2013, Sport Áncash was not able to finish the season and the team folded.

 Resurgence

-In September 2013 the club collapse because of accumulation of debt and was re-launched by Mallqui under the name Sport Áncash Fútbol Club as a way to scape its many acreditors.
+In September 2013 the club collapse because of accumulation of debt and was re-launched by Mallqui under the name Sport Áncash Fútbol Club as a way to escape its many acreditors.
 This team started playing at the second division level in the Liga Distrital de Huaraz.
 By 2014 the club was once again in the local first division league completing a mediocre campaign.
 In 2015, Sport Áncash F.C. reached the national stage once again and was defeated in the quarterfinals by Cristal Tumbes.
 Because of its good performance it was invited to participate once more in the Peruvian Segunda División after a long financial examination during the 2016 season.
 During their first season in the Peruvian Segunda División, Sport Áncash tied on points with Academia Cantolao from Callao and forced a title play-off match which they lost 2–0.